Keechaka Vadham

 The screenplay, written by C. Rangavadivelu, is based on an episode from the Virata Parva segment of the Hindu epic Mahabharata, focusing on Keechaka's attempts to woo Draupadi.
 The film stars Raju Mudaliar and Jeevarathnam as the central characters.

 Released in the late 1910s, Keechaka Vadham was commercially successful and received positive critical feedback.
-The film's success prompted Nataraja Mudaliar to make a series of similar historical films, which laid the foundation for the South Indian cinema industry and led to his being recognised as "the father of Tamil cinema."
+The film's success prompted Nataraja Mudaliar to make a series of similar films based on Hindu mythology, which laid the foundation for the South Indian cinema industry and led to him being recognised as "the father of Tamil cinema."
 Nataraja Mudaliar's works were an inspiration to other filmmakers including Raghupathi Surya Prakasa and J. C. Daniel.

 Plot

 Keechaka, the commander of King Virata's forces, attempts to woo and marry Draupadi by any means necessary; he even tries to molest Draupadi, prompting her to tell Bhima, her husband and one of the Pandava brothers, about it.
-Later, when Keechaka meets Draupadi, she requests him to rendezvous with her at a secret hiding place.
+Later, when Keechaka meets Draupadi, she requests him to meet her at a secret hiding place.
 He arrives there, only to find Bhima instead of Draupadi; Bhima kills him.